Urine Alcohol Tests

 Testing for Alcohol in Urine

-It stands to reason that the more you do something, the better you will be at it.
-Many police officers are less familiar with urine procedures, and often try and adapt their knowledge of breath sample procedures, which they may carry out more often.
-This can result in mistakes and errors being made with the evidence against you.
+It stands to reason that the more you do something, the better you become at it.
+Many police officers are far less familiar with urine procedures because they carry out so few of them.
+This can result in mistakes being made.

 There is no immediate option to provide a urine specimen at the police station.
-There are only four circumstances where urine can be requested by an officer;
+An officer can only request a sample of urine if;

 - There is no evidential breath testing device available at the police station

-- You are not able to provide a specimen of breath due to a medical reason
+- You cannot provide a specimen of breath due to a medical reason

 - The evidential breath testing device has produced an unreliable or inconclusive reading